perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _Description_

+This script processes OSM building data by focusing exclusively on residential or mixed-use buildings (type_filled = 1).
+It begins by ensuring that the 'height' and 'building
-This script begins by ensuring the columns 'height' and 'building:levels' are numeric, converting any non-numeric entries to Null.
-For residential buildings, the script then fills missing 'height' values by multiplying floors by 3, assuming an average floor height of 3 meters.
-Conversely, it fills missing building values by dividing 'height' by 3 and rounding the result, again for residential buildings only.
-It calculates and prints the number and percentage of rows with Null in both 'height' and 'building.
-Using the morphometric indicators calculated in STEP 1, the script uses a
+' columns are numeric, converting any non-numeric entries to Null.
+For these residential buildings, missing 'height' values are filled by multiplying the number of floors ('building
+') by 3, assuming an average floor height of 3 meters.
+Conversely, missing 'building ' values are filled by dividing the height by 3 and rounding the result.

+The script calculates and prints the number and percentage of rows where both 'height' and 'building ' remain null.
+After renaming 'building
+' to 'FL' (floors), it recalculates the floor-area ('FA') by multiplying the number of floors ('FL') by the building footprint ('A').

-Decision Tree Classifier for evaluating the missing values for the number of floors per building ('FL').
-The protocol then splits the data into training and testing subsets based on a specified training ratio.
-The classifier is then trained on the training set and its accuracy is evaluated on the test data set.
-Next, the trained model is used to predict missing 'FL' values (number of floors) in the OSM building data where 'FL' values are null.
-The output includes a new variable named 'FL_filled', which contains the original'FL' values for non-null entries and model predictions for null entries.
-Floor-area ('FA') is corrected using the model.
-Additionally, the script visualizes the decision tree, maps the results, and explores how the classifier's accuracy varies with different proportions of training data, plotting accuracy as a function of the training data size.
+Next, the script applies a Decision Tree Classifier to predict missing 'FL' values using morphometric indicators (such as area, perimeter, elongation, and convexity) calculated in PPCA STEP 1.
+The data is split into training and testing sets based on a specified training ratio.
+The classifier is trained on the training set, and its accuracy is evaluated on the test set.

+The trained model is then applied to predict missing 'FL' values in the OSM building data.
+The output includes a new variable named 'FL_filled', which contains the original 'FL' values for non-null entries and model predictions for null entries.
+Since FA (floor-area) was calculated earlier in the script, it is now modified by correcting it with the newly predicted 'FL_filled' values.

+Additionally, the script visualizes the decision tree, evaluates the classifier's accuracy, and explores how accuracy varies with different proportions of training data.

 _Requirements_
 - The PPCA environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)